Japan–Korea Undersea Tunnel: Early origins

-A tunnel between Japan and Korea has been discussed since the early 20th century, when Korea was a colony of the Japanese Empire.
+A tunnel between Japan and Korea has been discussed since the early 20th century, when Korea was a colony of the Japanese Empire having been annexed in 1910.

 A very early discussion on such a tunnel was conducted in 1917 by the Imperial Japanese Army General Staff officer Kuniaki Koiso.
 Another early proposal for the project originated in the late 1930s, as part of the Greater East Asia Railroad.
 In 1938, Imperial Japan's Ministry of Communications reportedly decided on a preliminary survey of the sea bottom between Japan and Korea.
 During World War II, the Imperial Japanese government actively pursued the project to connect it with the Korean Peninsula and, ultimately, the rest of the Asian continent.

 In 1939, a Japanese Railway official, Yumoto Noboru, wrote of a trans-Eurasian railway to link Japan to its Axis partner, Germany, and proposed the construction of an undersea tunnel to connect Japan with Korea via the island of Tsushima.
 It was argued a combined undersea tunnel and land link would help safeguard Japanese communications and shipments to and from Europe, which would be imperiled by the Pacific War.
 (Note: Yumoto's concerns for the dangers posed to Axis transport and communication links were valid.
 With the increasing Allied control of the Indian and Pacific Oceans, surface shipping was severely restricted.
 Blair, Clay.
 Silent Victory (Lippincott, 1975), passim.)

 Noboru's writing was joined in the same year by a recommendation from Mr. Kuwabara, who would later assist in the creation of the undersea Seikan Tunnel, currently the world's longest undersea tunnel.
 In 1939, Kuwabara made the same recommendation of tunneling across the strait and connecting to a "Cross Asian Railway."
 Studies were soon conducted by the Japanese government on a possible Kampu (Shimonoseki-Busan) tunnel between the Japanese home islands and South Korea.
 The plan came under serious consideration starting in 1941.